American Beauty (1999 film): Plot

-Frank tentatively approaches Lester, then breaks down and tearfully embraces him.
-Lester begins to comfort Frank until Frank attempts to kiss him.
-Lester gently rebuffs him, saying he has misunderstood, and Frank walks back out into the rain.
-Lester finds Angela sitting alone in the dark.
-He consoles her, saying she is beautiful and anything but ordinary.
-He asks what she wants, and she says she does not know.
-She asks him what he wants, and he says he has always wanted her.
-He takes her to the couch and as he begins to undress her, Angela admits her virginity.
-Lester is taken aback to realize her apparent experience was a veil for her innocence, and he cannot continue.
-He comforts her as they share their frustrations.
-Angela goes to the bathroom as Lester smiles at a family photograph, when an unseen figure shoots Lester in the back of the head at point-blank range.
-Ricky and Jane find Lester's body.
-Carolyn is in her closet, discarding her gun and crying hysterically as she hugs Lester's clothing.
-A bloodied Frank, wearing surgical gloves, returns home: a gun is missing from his collection.
+Frank tentatively approaches Lester in the Burnhams' garage, then breaks down and tearfully embraces him.
+Lester comforts Frank and gently rebuffs Frank's attempts to kiss him.
+Lester finds Angela alone and consoles her, then professes his attraction to her during their conversation.
+As he begins to undress her on the couch, she admits her virginity.
+Lester realizes that she had feigned being sexually experienced, and he cannot continue.
+He bonds with her as they share their frustrations.
+Angela goes to the bathroom as Lester smiles at a family photograph, when an unseen figure shoots him in the back of the head at point-blank range.

-Lester's closing narration describes meaningful experiences during his life.
-He says that, despite his death, he is happy there is still so much beauty in the world.
+Ricky and Jane, who had earlier considered killing Lester themselves, find his body.
+Discovering the body herself, Carolyn hides in the master closet, discards her gun, and hugs Lester's clothing.
+A blood-soaked Frank returns home, a gun missing from his collection.
+Lester's closing narration describes meaningful experiences during his life, for which he expresses gratitude.
+Despite being murdered, he is finally happy, having found beauty in the world.